-Abu Dhabi's Mubadala has no update on 1MDB payment as deadline lapses: source
+Abu Dhabi gives new deadline as 1MDB misses $600 million payment

 "We don't have a clear picture of what the liability structure looks like but it is much smaller than the last publicly disclosed level of 4 percent of GDP in 2014," he said.

-Reporting by Stanley Carvalho; Additional reporting by Umesh Desai in HOng Kong; Writing by Saeed Azhar and Praveen Menon, Editing by Louise Heavens and Eric Meijer
+Writing by Saeed Azhar and Praveen Menon, Editing by Eric Meijer and Bill Tarrant